 The quality of the code is very important.
-That is why we have linters, unit tests, API docs, in code docs, developer docs, modular code and have put a lot of thought in the underlying architecture of both the backend and the web-frontend.
+That is why we have linters, unit tests, API docs, in-code docs, developer docs, modular code, and have put a lot of thought into the underlying architecture of both the backend and the web-frontend.

-make lint(backend): all the python will be checked with flake8.
+make lint(backend): all the python code will be checked with flake8 and black.

 make stylelint(web-frontend): all the scss code will be checked with stylelint.